MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/2-design-logic-apps-for-your-workflows.md

 ## Map your steps to Logic Apps components

-When deciding which pre-built compnenent to implement, we need to be clear about component types.
+When deciding which pre-built component to implement, we need to be clear about component types.
 Let's be more formal about the definitions of the component types:

 - A *trigger* is an event that occurs when a specific set of conditions is satisfied.
 Triggers activate automatically when the conditions are right (for example, when a timer expires or data becomes available).
 Every logic app must start with a trigger.
 In our example, we'll trigger the app when a new tweet mentions our product.